 - Power BI

-Wait, I can Set up a CLM in Office 365 for Free?
+Wait, I can Set up a CLM for Free?
 What’s the Catch?

 The times have changed for the better.
-Today’s Office 365 systems are vast and powerful enough to allow you to build your own CLM software for free.
+Today’s systems are vast and powerful enough to allow you to build your own CLM software for free.

 What Are Some Catches?

-The main catch here is that you need to have Office 365.
-If your company is already using it, you likely have everything you need to get started (i.e., they’re available in your subscription out of the box.)
+If your company is already using a suite of tools, you likely have everything you need to get started (i.e., they’re available in your subscription out of the box.)

 One more catch - Some of the bells and whistles of a CLM product on the market might serve your business well, but the concept behind this guide is to build a minimum viable CLM — not one that has every feature.
 So, this MVP CLM might only scratch the surface of what you need.